hardwario/bc-website/content/doc/interfaces/sub-ghz-radio.md

 {{% note "success" %}}
 We've achieved [more than 500 meters line-of-sight](https://youtu.be/6zdQQdwV3GQ) communication range between two **Core Modules**.

-Also the single USB Dongle / Core Module is enough to [cover three-story house and whole garden around it](https://youtu.be/JplQxCYSClA).
+Also the single Radio Dongle / Core Module is enough to [cover three-story house and whole garden around it](https://youtu.be/JplQxCYSClA).
 {{% /note %}}

 On the other hand, if the radio communication range is not sufficient, the network can be expanded on IP level thanks to MQTT message replication to a master server.